 Susan B. Matheson, the Molly and Walter Bareiss Curator of Ancient Art, oversees the collections of art from the ancient Mediterranean and ancient Americas.
 She has organized exhibitions on Greek vases, Dura-Europos, and Neoclassical and Gothic Revival Art, and she was cocurator of the exhibition I, Claudia: Women in Ancient Rome in 1996.
 Her books include Polygnotos and Vase-Painting in Classical Athens, volumes on Yale’s Athenian vases and ancient glass, and Art for Yale: A History of the Yale University Art Gallery.
 She teaches courses on Athenian vase painting for the departments of Classics and the History of Art at Yale.Download CV

 Lisa R. Brody

-Lisa R. Brody, Associate Curator of Ancient Art, received her B.A. from Yale and her Ph.D. from the Institute of Fine Arts at New York University.
+Lisa R. Brody, Associate Curator of Ancient Art, received her B.A. from Yale and her PH.D. from the Institute of Fine Arts at New York University.
 She has excavated around the Mediterranean and on Yale’s campus, and her publications include Aphrodisias III: The Aphrodite of Aphrodisias.
 In 2011 she cocurated Dura-Europos: Crossroads of Antiquity, which was on view at the McMullen Museum at Boston College and at the Institute for the Study of the Ancient World at New York University, and she coedited the accompanying book.
-She is currently working on an exhibition of art from the Roman provinces.Download CV
+She most recently cocurated Roman in the Provinces: Art on the Periphery of Empire and coedited the exhibition catalogue.Download CV

 Baur, Paul V. C., ed.
 Gerasa: City of Decapolis.
 New Haven: American Schools of Oriental Research, 1938.